michaelbolanos/michaelbolanos/README.md

 ### Welcome to my GitHub

 I'm **Michael Bolanos**, an experienced IT & Security Consultant, System Administrator, and Home Automation enthusiast.
-I enjoy working with Linux, Windows, Mac, Home Assistant, Bash, and Python.
+I enjoy working with Linux, Windows, Mac, Home Assistant, Bash, Powershell, and Python.

 ### About Me
 - **Managing:**  Systems, networks, and cybersecurity frameworks.